Hebe (mythology)

 In ancient Greek religion and mythology, Hebe (/ˈhiːbiː/; Ἥβη) is the goddess of youth or of the prime of life.
 She was the cup-bearer for the gods of Mount Olympus, serving their nectar and ambrosia.
 On Sicyon, she was worshipped as a goddess of forgiveness or mercy.
 She was often given the epithet Ganymeda.

 Hebe is a daughter of Zeus and Hera, and the divine wife of Heracles (Roman equivalent: Hercules).
-She had influence over eternal youth and the ability to restore youth to mortals, a power that appears exclusive to her, as in Ovid's Metamorphoses, some gods lament the aging of their favoured mortals.
-According to Philostratus the Elder, Hebe was the youngest of the gods and the one responsible for keeping them eternally young, and thus was the most revered by them.
+She has influence over eternal youth and the ability to restore youth to mortals, a power that appears exclusive to her, as in Ovid's Metamorphoses, some gods lament the aging of their favoured mortals.
+According to Philostratus the Elder, Hebe is the youngest of the gods and the one responsible for keeping them eternally young, and thus is the most revered by them.
 Her role of ensuring the eternal youth of the other gods is appropriate to her role of serving as cup-bearer, as the word ambrosia has been linked to a possible Proto-Indo-European translation related to immortality, undying, and lifeforce.
 In art, she is typically depicted with her father in the guise of an eagle, often offering a cup to him.
 Her equivalent Roman goddess is Juventas.

-Etymology
+Name and etymology

-The ἥβη is the inherited word for "youth", from Proto-Indo-European *(H)iēg^{w}-eh_{2}-, "youth, vigour".
+The theonym Hebe (Ἥβη) derives from the Greek noun hḗbē (ἥβη), meaning 'youth, prime, vigour of youth, sexual maturity'.

-The name Hebe comes from the Greek word meaning "youth" or "prime of life".
+The etymology is debated.
+A common view derives it from a Proto-Indo-European form (H)iēgʷ-eh₂- ('youth, [youthful] vigour'), on account of possible cognates such as Lithuanian jėga ('power, strength') and Latvian jêga ('power, sense').
+However, this derivation has been questioned by some linguists such as Rick Derksen, since some Greek forms begin with an initial ἁ-.

-Although she was not as strongly associated with her father, Hebe was occasionally referred to with the epithet Dia (see Cult), which can be translated to "Daughter of Zeus" or "Heavenly".
+Although she was not as strongly associated with her father, Hebe was occasionally referred to with the epithet Dia (see Cult), which can be translated to 'Daughter of Zeus' or 'Heavenly'.